-It’s critical that every 2FA voice and SMS OTP message gets delivered quickly.
-But it’s more than just sending messages — there’s a lot that goes into 2FA behind the scenes to ensure that those messages arrive within the 10-to 15-second window that avoids disruption is the customer experience.
-For that to happen, the communications platform has to be able to identify invalid phone numbers, discover the fastest routes for optimal message delivery, and support high throughput for delivering high volumes of messages and in a timely manner.
-Learn more about Plivo 2FA.
+It’s critical that all 2FA voice and SMS OTP messages get delivered quickly.
+A lot goes on behind the scenes to ensure that those messages arrive within the 10- to 15-second window that avoids disruption is the customer experience.
+For that to happen, a communications platform has to be able to identify invalid phone numbers, discover the fastest routes for optimal message delivery, and support high throughput for delivering high volumes of messages and in a timely manner.

 Let’s look at what that means for the components that make up the platform.